 Why am I experiencing hair loss?

-What is the normal cycle of hair growth and loss?
-The normal cycle of hair growth lasts for 2 to 6 years.
+What is the regular cycle of hair growth and loss?
+The standard cycle of hair growth lasts for 2 to 6 years.
 Each hair grows approximately 1 centimeter (less than half an inch) per month during this phase.
 About 90 percent of the hair on your scalp is growing at any one time.
 About 10 percent of the hair on your scalp, at any one time, is in a resting phase.
-After 2 to 3 months, the resting hair falls out and new hair starts to grow in its place.
+After 2 to 3 months, the resting hair falls out, and new hair starts to grow in its place.

 What causes excessive hair loss?